 Since neologisms are not usually taught in English as a foreign language class, especially to university students who are not the English majors, this research aimed to determine the level of students' passive and active knowledge of a number of selected neologisms in English, which were used in the Harry Potter book and film series, as well as to check students' reading comprehension using a text based on the famous series.
-The results indicated that, generally speaking, the participants' exposure to English, reading, and the poor passive and active knowledge of the tested neologisms.
+The results indicated that, generally speaking, the participants' exposure to English, reading, and the Harry Potter series was surprisingly low.
+Furthermore, this group of students showed a fairly poor passive and active knowledge of the tested neologisms.
 Also, the mean results on the cloze (M=3.07) and summarizing (M=3.06) task were quite low and it was found that lower self-assessment was a fairly good indicator of the lower results on the cloze test and the summarizing task.